Professor Rachel Armstrong

 - Adamatzky A, Armstrong R, Costello BDL, Jones J. Physarum imitates exploration and colonisation of planets.
 In: Andrew Adamatzky, ed.
 Advances in Physarum Machines.
 Switzerland: Springer International Publishing, 2016, pp.395-410.

 - Armstrong R. The ecological being: Anandgram and the expanded leprous body.
 Architecture and Culture 2016.
-In Preparation.

 - Armstrong R. An experimental approach towards characterizing Architectural Ecologies.
 Systema 2015, 3(2), 91-113.